 To get your TV treatment online, you can order it through our consultation service if you have received a positive test result.
 A clinician will review your prescription request and, once approved, issued at our dispensed pharmacy.
 Most orders are delivered in one working day.

 After a course of treatment for TV is finished, a second test should be taken.
 This should be done three weeks after treatment, to ensure all traces of the bacteria are gone.
 Once a second test confirms no presence of TV, you can then practice sex again.

 Types of Treatment

-Trichomonas Vaginalis does not tend to go away on its own, making treatment necessary.
-This is usually issued in the form of antibiotic medicine, Metronidazole.
-This is available as a standard tablet.
+Trichomonas vaginalis does not tend to go away on its own, making treatment necessary.
+This is usually issued in the form of antibiotic medicine, called Metronidazole.
+This is a generic tablet treatment.

 How do they work?

 Most antibiotics tend to work in a similar way; by disabling an infections ability to sustain itself.
 Bacteria and parasites will usually produce chemicals which allow them to function, and maintain cell integrity.

 In the case of Trichomonas Vaginalis, the active ingredient in Metronidazole restricts the activity of nucleic acid, which prevents the parasite from maintaining its DNA structure.
 The offending parasite is then unable to repair itself and continue functioning, and subsequently dies.